zoom/videosdk-workshop/README.md

 - `npm install`
 - `npm run dev`

-This will start the build process, and [Nodemon](https://nodemon.io/) to watch for all changes.
-It will run at localhost:4000.
+This will start an Express server and a React app using Vite with HMR.